rahil161190/Walmart-Case-Study/README.md

 - Products priced between $15,000-$20,000 are the most frequently purchased.
 - Categories 5, 1, and 8 are the best-sellers, particularly among the 26-35 age group.

-Have insights or suggestions?
-Open a pull request and contribute! 🛒